marcellogalhardo/marcellogalhardo.dev/content/posts/function-properties-in-data-classes-are-code-smells.md

 Yes, but my point is about the semantic definition of a "data class" and how the compiler's assumptions about what is `data` can lead to issues with the generated methods.

+#### 3. The example you put forth looks a lot like what we do in Circuit, was that what part of prompted this?

+No. I'm not familiar with Circuit, so I don’t feel qualified to comment on it.
+My focus was to discuss `data class` as a Kotlin construct, separate from Compose or any specific library.

+That said, Zac Sweers (Slack/Circuit) has reached out to confirm that Circuit leverages the Compose compiler [Strong Skipping](https://developer.android.com/develop/ui/compose/performance/stability/strongskipping#lambda-memoization) for lambda memoization, preventing the issues in this article.
+You can find his comment [here](https://bsky.app/profile/zacsweers.dev/post/3lc42yw76cc2f).

 ### References

 - [Kotlin Data Classes Documentation](https://kotlinlang.org/docs/data-classes.html)